Little Discoveries Inc. Childcare & Preschool

 The vision for Little Discoveries is to produce happy, intelligent, well-adjusted children.
 Here you will find a nurturing, educational environment for children of ages six weeks to five years.
-Classes include Infant, Toddler, Preschool, and Pre-K. Little Discoveries recognizes that each child has unique talents, learning styles and personalities.
+Classes include Infant, Waddler/Toddler, Preschool, and Pre-K. Little Discoveries recognizes that each child has unique talents, learning styles and personalities.
 Our highly qualified teachers and staff are committed to working within each child's comfort zone to ensure optimal social, emotional, and educational results.
 We feel at Little Discoveries Inc. that your child will receive the best of both worlds.
 He or she will receive a structured educational environment as well as the feeling of being part of a large family.
 The bonds that the staff creates with your child will leave him or her feeling self confident, and comfortable to explore his or her environment freely and creatively while learning the necessary tools to move on to public school.
 We are a center based educational facility with a family childcare feel all while having an open door policy.
 We encourage all families to embrace the opportunity of visiting and/or volunteering in their child's classroom at any given time.

 Little Discoveries Inc has been in business since 1999.
 It is owned and directed by Jessica Mutascio, who has been in the child care industry for 16 years.
 Jessica started the business as a small, family child care center and has grown it into a large, center-based program.
 Jessica is a proud mother of two.

 Little Discoveries Inc is NAEYC accredited and uses a Creative Curriculum philosophy, as well as the curriculum

 The Creative Curriculum

 The Creative Curriculum philosophy is that young children learn best by

 doing.
 Learning isn't restricted to repeating what someone else says;